Jack-Q/blog/source/_posts/2017-03-26-setup-latex-environment.md

 The package repository of Ubuntu provides the full collection of texlive.
-However, the package are never updated to a newer release after the specific Ubuntu version is relesed.
+However, the package are never updated to a newer release after the specific Ubuntu version is released.
 To use a more recent release of texlive, some other sources are required.
 A [PPA](https://launchpad.net/~jonathonf/+archive/ubuntu/texlive-2016)
 created by jonathonf is available to get the texlive 2016 installed